 If you find strawberry picking expensive, no worries as you can still take pics on the farm for free.

-On the main entrance of La Trinidad Farm, you will see this kubo that also serves as weighing station and selling area of fresh produce, there are staff there who oversees the strawberry picking activities.
+On the main entrance of La Trinidad Farm, you will see a kubo that also serves as weighing station and selling area of fresh produce, there are staff there who oversees the strawberry picking activities.
 Request permission from them to explore the farm and take pics like what we did. ^_^

 Strawberry Field to Bell Church, Border of Baguio City and La Trinindad